pingcap/docs-tidb-operator/en/build-multi-aws-eks.md

     kubectl --context ${context_3} -n ${namespace_3} apply -f sample-nginx.yaml
     ```

-3. Access the nginx services of other clusters to verify the network interconnectivity.
+3. Access the nginx services of each cluster to verify the network interconnectivity.

     The following command verifies the network from Cluster 1 to Cluster 2: